 This is the fourth in a series of posts about the Art Deco resources at the Cooper Hewitt, Smithsonian Design Museum library.
 Each post will highlight primary resources which contain the styles and designs of the Art Deco era.
 These resources are divided into seven categories- world’s fair publications, interior and architecture books, trade catalogs, graphic design, pattern books, and picture files.
 This guide is not an exhaustive summary and these featured resources are just a portion of what awaits Art Deco enthusiasts and researchers in the Cooper Hewitt library collection.
+We are grateful to Jacqueline Vossler and Joseph Loundy for their generous support of this project.

 Trade catalogs offer a period snapshot into business, technology, marketing, consumption, and design over the decades.
 In the collection at the Cooper Hewitt, Smithsonian Design Museum library, there is a diverse view into the Art Deco era through materials, like industrial glass, to design components, like furniture frames.
 The Library’s trade literature covers all parts of the design process and all levels of consumer.
 Much like in the World’s Fair materials, through trade catalogs it is easy to trace the wide-spread influence of Art Deco style.These trade publications span across the United States and Europe, offering individual objects, sets, full suites, and architectural components.